CoryMcCartan/website/content/projects/electability-2020.md

 ---
-title: Which Democratic candidates are electable?
+title: Which Democratic candidates are most electable?
+description: >
-description: Using demographic information in head-to-head polls to evaluate candidates' strengths in the electoral college
+    Using demographic information in head-to-head polls to evaluate candidates' strengths in the electoral college.
 date: 2019-10-23
 slug: electability-2020
 js: ["https://d3js.org/d3.v5.min.js"]